githublandau/Danbing_AI_Protocol_System_with_SLAPS_Framework/README.EN.md

 ---
 📖 `Danbing v1.0 · Built from rhythm.
 Run by structure.
 Auditable by snapshot.
 Governed by oath.`

-## 📘 Danbing: Natural Language-Driven AI Protocol System · Public Release v1.0
+## 📘 Danbing Natural Language-Driven AI Protocol System · Public Release v1.0

 > This release directory represents version v1.0 of the Danbing Protocol System,
 > including the protocol declaration, execution rules, structural appendices, cold boot flow, and other core documents.